szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 ```
 \

-Now let us declare the prey and predator populations as variables.
+Now let's declare the prey and predator populations as variables.
 The Lotka-Volterra equations describe the rates of change for the two populations.
 As we want to track the actual number of the two populations, we will declare the two populations as `accumulate` variables, which are simply Euler integrations of the two population rates.
 Note that a variable can be used as its own depending variable.

 ```
 @system LotkaVolterra(Controller) begin